sedexch/sedexch.github.io/v6/advanced-docker-options.md

 - log files
 - etc.

-If you have good reasons to separate these stores, you can mount the different subdirectories seperately:
+If you have good reasons to separate these stores, you can mount different subdirectories seperately:

     $ mkdir /path/to/sedex-conf
     $ mkdir /path/to/sedex-interface